Overview

 FAQs

-Why is A/B testing necessary despite achieving improved scores in offline evaluation?
+Why is A/B testing necessary despite offline evaluation?
+What can lead to offline–online metric misalignment?

 • A/B testing remains critical even after achieving improved scores in offline evaluation because offline tests, while valuable, do not fully capture the complexity of real-world environments.
 Here’s why:

-1. IID Assumption Doesn’t Hold: Offline evaluation typically relies on the assumption of independent and identically distributed (IID) data.
+1. Violation of the IID Assumption: Offline evaluation typically relies on the assumption of independent and identically distributed (IID) data.
 However, this assumption may break when the model is deployed.
-In a real-world environment, the data is influenced by various factors such as user interactions, changing behaviors, and external influences that don’t appear in offline test data.
-For example, a new ranking model might alter user behavior, meaning the data seen post-deployment is no longer distributed in the same way as in training.
+In a real-world environment, the data is influenced by various factors such as user interactions, changing behaviors (due to say, interactive effects of newly introduced features for a product), and external influences that don’t appear in offline test data.
+For example, a new ranking model might alter user behavior (due to the items it surfaces), meaning the interactions seen post-deployment are no longer distributed in the same way as in training.

 5. Data Leakage: Data leakage can occur in multiple ways, leading to an overestimation of the model’s performance during offline evaluation.
 Two common scenarios are: